Three-quarters of the drinks cans sold in this country are made from aluminium

 Where does it go?

-Aluminium cans collected from the red boxes are to sent to a reprocessor company called Newport Paper in Newport, Shropshire.
+Aluminium cans collected from your red boxes are to sent to a reprocessor company called Clearpoint Recycling, based in Harrogate, UK.
+The cans are then melted down into 'slab' and rolled out in sheets to make aluminium cans again.

-Aluminium foil has to be dealt with seperately from aluminium cans when it's recycled - it's made from a slightly different alloy and so goes through a different reprocessing method, but it is still sent to Newport Paper.
+Aluminium foil has to be dealt with seperately from aluminium cans when it's recycled - it's made from a slightly different alloy and so goes through a different reprocessing method, but it is still sent to Clearpoint Recycling.

 Visit the Aluminium Packaging Recycling Organisation (ALUPRO) website to find out more.